NiGhTTraX/mugshot/README.md

 ## Motivation

 Manually checking one component for unexpected visual changes is hard.
 Doing it across your entire UI is harder.
 Doing it in multiple browsers/devices is even harder.
-Making sure that everyone on your team does it is the hardest.
+Making sure everyone on your team does it is the hardest.

 Mugshot aims to automate that process.
 It offers a simple API that lets you compare an existing baseline screenshot with a fresh screenshot and make sure they're identical.
 If they're not you'll get a diff image highlighting the differences.
 You can then commit it as the new baseline if the changes are expected, or fix the code and rerun the tests.